Posted in:

 In a major test of humanity’s ability to prevent cosmic bodies from destroying life on Earth and preventing mass extinction as happened in the age of the dinosaurs, the “Double Asteroid Redirection Test” spacecraft, which is called DART for short, is approaching its target and it will strike at a speed of 23,000 km the asteroid Dimorphos orbiting around An asteroid larger than it is Didymos.
 Both of these asteroids orbit without any threat around the sun at a distance of 11 million kilometers from Earth.

-The DART spacecraft, which is smaller than the size of a car and has a diameter of about 160 meters, hopes that NASA will be able in the coming hours to push the Dimorphos asteroid to a smaller orbit in order to save ten minutes from the time it takes for this asteroid to orbit the Didymos asteroid.
+The DART spacecraft, which is smaller than the size of a car and has a diameter of regarding 160 meters, hopes that NASA will be able in the coming hours to push the Dimorphos asteroid to a smaller orbit in order to save ten minutes from the time it takes for this asteroid to orbit the Didymos asteroid.

 This experience will bring to life what was previously woven into the science fiction plots of screenplays such as “Armageddon” and “Don’t Look Up.”

-Minutes after the impact, the shoebox-sized LICIACube satellite that had just separated from the DART spacecraft, will pass near the site to capture images of ejected materials and crushed rocks created by the impact.
+Minutes following the impact, the shoebox-sized LICIACube satellite that had just separated from the DART spacecraft, will pass near the site to capture images of ejected materials and crushed rocks created by the impact.

 The LICIACube images will be sent back to Earth in the following weeks and months.